naparuba/tanuki-www/content/pages/docs/agent/http.md

 In this case, we can see there is a system level check (no associated `ServiceID`, as well as a service check for Redis).
 The "serfHealth" check is special, in that all nodes automatically have this check.
-When a node joins the Consul cluster, it is part of a distributed failure detection provided by Serf.
+When a node joins the XXX cluster, it is part of a distributed failure detection provided by Serf.
 If a node fails, it is detected and the status is automatically changed to "critical".